vmalnathnambiar/exfilms/guide/how-to-exfilms-the-ultimate-guide.md

 # Exclude m/z and intensity values from output
 $ exfilms -i (or --inputDirectory) "/path/to/input/directory/" -s (or --filterSpectrumData) --excludeSpectra
 ```
-Default: The m/z and intensity values identified in each spectrum data will not be excluded.
+Default: The spectra identified (m/z and intensity values) in each spectrum data will not be excluded.

 <!-- URLs used in the markdown document-->
 [nodejs-url]: https://nodejs.org/en/download/